icebert04/icebert04.github.io/_posts/2018-3-20-my-first-running-partner.md

 In my past article, I mentioned that I want to get a dog as my running partner.
 Although it looks like a fine idea, the problem is I don't have the space in my place to keep a running dog.
 There's this option to get a Jack Russell Terrier that suits well in a condominium setting but I'm not sure if I am ready for that yet.

-So instead of getting a dog what not just borrow a dog.
+So instead of getting a dog.... why not just "**Borrow a Dog**".
 You have to agree that it is a better idea.
-You get to run the dog that you don't own plus you don't have to feed and take care of that do since it is not your dog.
+You get to run the dog that you don't own plus you don't have to feed and take care of it since it is not your dog.
-And I'm pretty sure that the owner of that dog would be happy to have their dog get some outdoor exercise with me.
+And I'm pretty sure that the owner of that dog would be happy to have their pet get some outdoor exercise with me.

 So I went to my cousin Nico.
 I knew back then that he has a black Labrador Retriever.
 That dog is built for hunting and retrieving wild ducks.
 Perfect as my running partner.
 What could go wrong?